 6) Create your own theatre in the comfort of your home.

-Show a family favorite movie on a huge sheet hung on the living room wall.
-Drink egg nog and eat cookies and popcorn.
+Capture the feel and nostalgia of a summer drive-in.
+Show a family favorite Christmas movie with a mini projector on a huge sheet hung on the living room wall.
+Drink eggnog and eat cookies and popcorn.
 Just the littlest change can make all the difference.

-Holiday travel can be very expensive.
+Holiday travel can be very expensive, not to mention the craziness of 2020.
 This year, take time off and stay home.
-Download Skype for free and get other family members to do the same.
-Over the holiday season, Skype with your family members.
+Download Skype or Zoom for free and get other family members to do the same.
+Over the holiday season, Video chat with your family members.
 Since you can see each other, it is a great way for grandparents to watch the kids open their presents and for everyone to connect during the holiday.
 You can only call one number at a time, so schedule time for everyone.

 8) Spend time together in unique ways.

-Create a family photo shoot at home or away and take turns taking fun pictures of each other.
+Create a family photo shoot at home and take turns taking fun pictures of each other.
 Read books together.
 Bake.
 Make Christmas decorations from scratch.
 Bring out all the old instruments and make music together; those without an instrument can sing.
 Take a day trip and explore the area around your home; things look different in the winter.
 Make homemade Christmas cards.
+Find something fun to do on this winter bucket list.

 9) Plan an old-fashioned night of fun.